UKDynasty/ukdynasty.github.io/_posts/2019-02-11-owners-meeting-2019.md

 - Add an extra IR spot (current rule: 3 IR spots during the season)
 - Re-align the divisions and add an extra 'Midlands' division.
 This is a complex idea requiring its own page of explanation: [click here for details](/misc/division-shakeup-concept)
 - Replace the 3rd WR spot in starting lineups with a 3rd Flex spot (current rule: start 3 WRs, 2 Flex)
+- Remove divisions entirely, just have one division of 12 (current rule: 2 divisions of 6)

 If you have any questions about any of the suggestions, please discuss in the league chat.